About Us

 A woman with dark hair and red lipstick smiling next to a young girl with curly hair, both showing teeth, in a room with curtains and a window behind them.

-Hello, Joyce here - Chartered Accountant by day, trainee Body Control Pilates Instructor (not by night...) and proud mother to little Nalu (who is not so little anymore).
+Hello, Joyce here - Chartered Accountant by day, trainee BASI Pilates Instructor (not by night...) and proud mother to little Nalu (who is not so little anymore).
+Through my experience into motherhood, I have developed a passion for supporting women and raising awareness to help reduce harm and promote good outcomes.

 Pregnancy & birth